Last Updated:

 TOGAF The Open Group Architecture Framework IT methodology [website]

 TRAK TRAK TRAK provides a means of describing the architecture of systems, based on the requirements of ISO/IEC/IEEE 42010.
 Domain-neutral.
 General purpose for the description of systems, aimed at systems engineers.
-Available under GNU Free Docmentation License and GNU Public License.
+License: available under GNU Free Docmentation License and GNU General Public License.

 TRAK is based on MODAF.
 It was developed for rail but is domain agnostic and can be used wherever there is a system to be described.
 TRAK has been designed from the outset to conform to ISO/IEC 42010.

 TRAK has 5 perspectives and 22 architecture viewpoints.
-[Viewpoints] Architecture view content is defined using tuples (object - relationship - object) with additional rules to enforce consistency across an architecture description, based on a metamodel.
-[Metamodel]
+Architecture view content is defined using tuples (object - relationship - object) with additional rules to enforce consistency across an architecture description, based on a metamodel.
+[Viewpoints, Metamodel, website]

 UADF Universal Architecture Description Framework